lkwhite/Quoncierge/README.md

 - Quarto projects aren't automatically Git-tracked or linked to GitHub; you need to set that up yourself.
 - IDEs like Positron currently don't infer all this context or register project-local Jupyter kernels automatically.

 For newer users, it's not always clear why these steps are required or what breaks when they’re skipped.
-Quoncierge wraps these tasks into one reproducible setup flow that's friendlier to the type of users I typically work with (busy scientists jumping between wet lab experiments and bioinformatics data analysis).
+Quoncierge wraps these tasks into one reproducible setup flow that's friendlier to the type of users I typically work with.
+Busy scientists jumping between wet lab experiments and bioinformatics data analysis do not want to add making sense of a kernel/environment/interpreter stack on top of their science.

 ## 🚀 Usage